Jonathan Schoop Player Props: Tigers vs. Orioles

 Jonathan Schoop At The Plate

-- In five of 12 games this year, Schoop got a hit, but only one each time.
+- Schoop is batting .333 during his last outings and is on a four-game hitting streak.

+- Schoop has a base hit in nine of 16 games played this season (56.3%), but zero multi-hit games.

-- He has not hit a long ball in his 12 games this season.
+- In 16 games played this year, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.